-The enddate is coded as precisely as possible.
+All episode end dates are coded as precisely as possible.
 For certain conflicts we can pinpoint the termination of the armed conflict down to a single event, taking place on a specific day.
 For other conflicts, this is not possible, due to lack of precise information.
-The Endprec (end precision) is coded to highlight the level of certainty for the date set in the Enddate variable.
+The end precision variable provide information about the level of certainty for the date set as the end date.

-- 1= Day, month and year are precisely coded; we have good information on the event. - 2= Day is assigned; month and year are precisely coded.
+- 1= Day, month and year are precisely coded; we have good information on the event - 2= Day is assigned; month and year are precisely coded.
 The assigned date can either be one of several events that can be classified as the last; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3= Day is unknown; month and year are precisely coded.
 The day is known to be in a given month, but we are missing information on an exact date.
 Day is then set to the last day of the month. - 4= Month is assigned; year is coded precisely. - 5= Day and month are unknown, year is coded precisely. - 6= Year is assigned.
 There is a wide disagreement between different sources, so that not even year can be coded precisely.
-The end year is assigned based on subjective judgment. - 7= Year is missing.
+The end year is assigned based on subjective judgment.

+7= Year is missing.
 No information on the end date is available; Enddate is set to 31 December of the last year recorded in the conflict.